dorkodu/sage/sage.md

   "data": {
     "matrix": {
       "name": "The Matrix",
+      "starring": [
-      "starring": "Keanu Reeves",
+        "Keanu Reeves",
+        "Laurence Fishburne",
+        "Carrie-Anne Moss",
+        "Hugo Weaving"
+      ],
+      "duration": 136,
+      "directedBy": "The Wachowksi Brothers",
       "relaseYear": 1999
     }
   }
 }
 ```

-In this example, we requested for a **Movie** entity with the argument **id: 5** and wanted attributes of **name**, **starring** and **releaseYear**.
+In this example, we requested for a **Movie** entity with the argument **id: “*tt0133093*”** and asked for the attributes **name**, **starring**, **duration**, **directedBy** and **releaseYear**.
 And as a result you got an object which contains only what you wanted.

 # <a name="principles">3</a> Principles

-Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving data exchange problems efficiently and providing a flexible & intuitive way.
+Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving the major problems efficiently and providing a flexible & intuitive way.
 Here are some of our design principles :

-## Our Design Principles

-- ### Agnostic About Your Application and Technology Stack
+- #### Platform Agnostic

-    Sage **never dictates** the use of *any programming language, platform, storage technique or even a query language like SQL or GraphQL*.
-It should be independent from other layers, also directly based on your business logic.
+- Sage is completely platform agnostic  **never dictates** the use of *any programming language, platform, storage technique or even a query language like SQL or GraphQL*.
+Instead, focuses on concepts and patterns that are achievable **no matter how you're building a Sage server. **Every language and every Sage implementation does things slightly differently.

+    Think of it as a complete guide of what goes into building an powerful API, from design, to architectures, to implementation, and even documentation.

+- Sage It should be independent from other layers, also directly based on your business logic.

     If we simplify how Sage works, it is like a middleware for data exchange between the layers of consumer (client) and service (server).

-- ### Query-based Data Exchange
+- #### Query-based Data Exchange

-    Most problems in data exchange is experienced in the retrieval process between layers. *(e.g. client-server applications & APIs)* In order to solve this, Sage is ***query-based***, which is the ideal way.
+    Most problems in data interactions is experienced in the retrieval process. *(e.g. client-server applications & APIs)* In order to solve this, Sage is ***query-based***, which is the ideal way.
 You can query your data, by *declaring the desired attributes, and arguments for conditions*, and get only what you want.
 You can even call remotely your Sage service to do some work, by adding an **act** to your query item.

     Any data retrieval and modification process imaginable will be able to developed with Sage.
 Especially in the product-side client applications, it would be a mindful choice to consume a Sage based API.

-- ### Entity-focused Type System
+- #### Entity-focused Type System

-    In modern software world, using data structurally as an object is the most common way, so Sage performs operations (e.g. data retrieval or modification) on a specific *“entity type”* .
-An entity type can be thought as a kind of "class" in *OOP*, with attributes (or properties) and acts (or methods) are defined on this *entity type*.

-    Through its simple but effective type system, a Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
+    Every Sage server defines an application‐specific type system.
+Queries are executed within the context of that type system.
+A Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
 It is the client that should be able to specify exactly how it will consume that data.
 These queries are specified at attribute‐level granularity.

+    Sage performs operations *(e.g. data retrieval or modification)* on a specific *“entity type”* .
+An entity type can be considered like a "class" in *OOP*, with attributes *(or properties)* and acts *(or methods)* are defined on this *entity type*.

+- #### Flexible Types and Constraints

+    Sage is *flex-typed*.
+By default, all attributes are

+- #### Application-Layer Protocol

+    Sage is an application-layer protocol and does not require or dictate a particular transport.
+It is a standard about how to exchange data, in a query-based way.

-- ### Product-centric
+- #### Product-centric

-    Sage was primarily designed to solve the problems of the data consumer, front-end application developers.
-The main goal was to provide an *intuitive, neat, lightweight and easily applicable framework for simplifying the data exchange process* and ease the burden on developers and their software architecture.
-For this reason, Sage offers a naturally appropriate way for both client and server sides of your application.
+    Sage was primarily designed to solve the problems of the *data consumption*, product engineering.
+The main goal was to provide an ***intuitive**, **neat**, **lightweight** and **easily applicable framework** for **simplifying the data exchange process** and ease the burden on developers and their application architectures.
+For this reason, Sage offers a natural way for **describing** *data requirements* and **consuming** *data capabilities*.

-- ### Client-first

-    In the majority of client‐server applications written without a similar way to Sage, most of which use REST, the server itself determines the data returned in its endpoints.
-But a Sage API, on the other hand, returns exactly what a client asks for and no more.

-    An addition to that, with Sage, you can also define acts on an entity type, which can be called in a query.
-This is useful when you want to make changes on your data, or trigger your API to do something.
+- #### Graph-like Structure

+    Most data-driven apps today focus on creation and manipulation of their data.
+So with Sage you can describe your data as **entities**–with their ***attributes***, ***acts***– and their **relationships**, which is like a *graph*.
+To achieve harmony with the structure of these applications, a Sage query itself is a set of descriptions with high granularity, which you can determine the exact attributes, acts and relationships of an entity.

 ## So…